Skip to main content

 • For WGS-based tests, you will need to:

-• complete an NHS GMS test order form with details of the proband and their parents, include details of the phenotype (refer to HPO terms or clinical summary) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support);
+• complete an NHS GMS test order form with details of the proband and their parents, including details of the phenotype (refer to HPO terms or clinical summary) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support);

 • complete an NHS GMS record of discussion form for each person being tested – for example, if you are undertaking trio testing of an affected individual and their parents, you will need three of these forms (see How to complete a record of discussion form for support); and